 In the case of San Leandro, the city had access to already-existing conduit and, in working with a private investor, they were able to install an 11-mile fiber optic loop.
-This loop is geared toward the industrial zone on the west side of the city and is slated for business sector use, as opposed to residential.
+This loop was geared towards the industrial zone on the west side of the city and is slated for business-sector use, as opposed to residential.